Athanaze/z_notes/README.md

 # Compsec

+# Stack canary

+- Protect important stack values
+- *During function prologue* : we write a random value on the stack, and we make a copy "far away"
+- *During function epilogue* : we check the random value against the copy -> if they differ STOP EXECUTION
+- **Creates overhead**

 ```gets``` is very bad because it allows unlimited input into limited size buffer 🤮

 Return to libc attack: